Imperial units: Current use

 Since the Weights and Measures Act 1985, British law defines base imperial units in terms of their metric equivalent.
 The metric system is routinely used in business and technology within the United Kingdom, with imperial units remaining in widespread use amongst the public.
 All UK roads use the imperial system except for weight limits, and newer height or width restriction signs give metric alongside imperial.

 Traders in the UK may accept requests from customers specified in imperial units, and scales which display in both unit systems are commonplace in the retail trade.
 Metric price signs may be accompanied by imperial price signs provided that the imperial signs are no larger and no more prominent than the metric ones.

 The United Kingdom completed its official partial transition to the metric system in 1995, with imperial units still legally mandated for certain applications such as draught beer and cider, and road-signs.
 Therefore, the speedometers on vehicles sold in the UK must be capable of displaying miles per hour.
-Even though the troy pound was outlawed in the UK in the Weights and Measures Act of 1878, the troy ounce may still be used for the weights of precious stones and metals.
+Even though the troy pound was outlawed in the UK in the Weights and Measures Act 1878, the troy ounce may still be used for the weights of precious stones and metals.
 The original railways (many built in the Victorian era) are a big user of imperial units, with distances officially measured in miles and yards or miles and chains, and also feet and inches, and speeds are in miles per hour.